Vector35/binaryninja-api/docs/dev/bnil-llil.md

 ### Special instructions

-The rest of the instructions are pretty much self explanitory to anyone with familiarity with assembly languages.
+The rest of the instructions are pretty much self-explanatory to anyone with familiarity with assembly languages.

 * **`LLIL_NOP`** - No operation
 * **`LLIL_SX`** - Sign extend